Wiltshire Council is committed to providing a website that is accessible to the widest possible audience, regardless of technology or ability.

 We are also heavily reliant on non-HTML-based web content, particularly PDF files.
 We are investigating mechanisms for making PDF documents more accessible.
-More information about the accessibility support within PDF documents is available at www.adobe.com/enterprise/accessibility/acrobat70.html
+You can find more information about the accessibility support within PDF documents on the adobe website.

 We are continually seeking out solutions that will bring all areas of the site up to the same level of overall accessibility.
 In the meantime should you experience any difficulty in accessing the Wiltshire Council website, please don’t hesitate to contact us.

 All web pages will be assessed by the guidelines published by the Web Accessibility Initiative (WAI) from the World Wide Web Consortium (W3C), available at www.w3.org/TR/WCAG/

 - All new web pages should be written to at least AA standard.